Libya is a

 Reverse:

-"10 dirham" value in Arabic with wreath below, surrounded by design.
+(10) and "درهم" (dirham) written in Arabic in the center with wreath below, surrounded by design.

 Mintage: